Every child deserves a stable family, full of love and joy. Sometimes, adoption is the only way to make that happen.

 Maybe you’re a pregnant mother who is desperate to give the baby inside you the best possible life—even if it’s not a life with you.
 Or you’re a parent who’s looking to adopt, and you want nothing more than to sacrifice for that one boy or girl who needs your love.

 Either way, you want to give a child a home.
 And, you need a highly qualified attorney who knows adoption law and understands the emotional toll it can take on everyone involved.
-Schedule a meeting with me, and I’ll help you avoid the bumps and legal pitfalls that add heartbreak to an already emotional situation.
+Schedule a meeting with us, and we’ll help you avoid the bumps and legal pitfalls that add heartbreak to an already emotional situation.

 “I want to make the adoption process as easy for you as I can—because one of the greatest joys in my life is to help birth mothers provide loving and secure families for their babies through adoption.”